FortiGate

 Check % of memory usage to see if any process is constantly using an unreasonably high fraction of memory, which may be the process causing the issue.

-Note 1: Some processes can have multiple instances like 'miglogd' in the example above.
+Some processes can have multiple instances like 'miglogd' in the example above.
+WAD and IPSengine are also such processes.

 In such cases, sum up the total memory usage for all instances, and it should not exceed -20 - 25%, but it depends on the device and its total memory - for small devices with a small amount of memory, it might be normal.
-Security profiles like Web filtering, and antivirus can increase memory usage.
+Security profiles like Web filtering and antivirus can increase memory usage.

 Note 2:

 In rare cases, the output of the 'get system performance status' command can show that memory utilization is high (for example: more than 90%), but at the same time 'diagnose sys top' command does not indicate any processes which are using memory.
+This can indicate that memory is utilized by the kernel and/or being cached.
+For that please refer to the following two articles:

 1. To speed up troubleshooting, run the commands below to gather all the relevant logs needed: